nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

 )}
 />

-Then in your data production pipeline, you can use the encoding steps to convert your file to a bytestring, and set the value of the property to said bytestring.
-See [non JSON data](https://json-schema.org/understanding-json-schema/reference/non_json_data.html) for more information.
+In your data production pipeline, you can use the encoding steps to convert your file to a bytestring and set the value of the property to this bytestring.
+See [non-JSON data](https://json-schema.org/understanding-json-schema/reference/non_json_data.html) for more information.